Parthpranav/devops-demo/README.md

-This project is for learning demo
+This project is for learning DevOps